-The short answer is yes – we are supposed to be all of those things.
+The short answer is yes – we are supposed to be all those things.
 But not only those things.
 There is more to leadership than understanding your team’s perspective and empathizing with them.
-Good leaders must also set vision, deliver feedback, and hold people accountable.
+Good leaders must also set the vision, deliver feedback, and hold people accountable.
 They must make tough decisions and set limits around appropriate and constructive behavior.

-Which leads to the question… Is there such a thing as being too soft as a leader?
+This leads to the question… Is there such a thing as being too soft as a leader?

 I believe the unequivocal answer is yes.
 Leaders who fail to lead with authority – those who don’t set expectations, who fail to hold people accountable, or who shy away from making the tough call – can be just as damaging to the organization and their teams as their louder counterparts.
 Don’t agree?
 Here are three surprising consequences I see in organizations with leaders who are too soft.